You can take control of good health through the nutrients you consume!

 American Heart Association suggests one egg per day for those who can eat them as part of an overall healthy diet.

 Raw Nuts/Seeds: A natural source of Omega 3, flaxseed, chia seed, and pumpkin seeds add extra crunch to salads.
-This helps decrease inflammation if you are not nuts for wild fish!
+These nutrients helps decrease inflammation if you are not nuts for wild fish!

 Vegetables with Color: My mom always said add color to your plate, and she was right!
 Carotenoids give fruits and vegetables their color.
 Macular carotenoids lutein, zeaxanthin, and mesozeaxanthin help absorb blue light and protect your eyes photoreceptors improving contrast and decreasing glare.